vinberg88/cachyos/README.md

 Download CachyOS here for WSL - https://github.com/vinberg88/cachyos/releases

+Movies - about WSL and diffrent desktop to all kind of LINUX: https://www.youtube.com/@mattiasvinberg

 CachyOS WSL is an optimized Arch Linux distribution that works.
 Easy to setup and work on.
 Test it now.

 CachyOS WSL is a performance-centric Arch Linux distribution designed to deliver a stable, efficient, and